 I grow them mainly for tea, but I also add spearmint to salads.
 My tea is very simple… Boiling water, a spring of mint, and half a teaspoon of honey.
 No tea bag.

 Of course you can get a small mint plant at the local plant nursery, but if you know of someone that has mint in their garden, or if you come across a mint plant somewhere all you have to do is grab a couple of stems and you are on your way to having your own mint plant.
-I’ll show you how.
+I’ll show you how easy propagating mint is.

 Mint grows best in rich soil that is high in organic matter.
 Mint loves a moist environment, however, the soil has to have good drainage.